 It’s eight o’clock on a Monday morning as I stand outside on the subway platform.
 The sky is a dark gray and rain falls in bullets.
+The gust of wind that blows makes me shiver.
 It’s autumn and bipolar temperatures seem to be all the rage these days, ever since summer left.
 The weather just can’t decide if it wants to be hot or cold, but I know it wants to be winter already.

 I look up and see the man who sits across from me.
 He holds out a handkerchief.

 I take the handkerchief and wipe the wet, smudged letters away.
 I wonder why someone like him would have a handkerchief, but curiosity fades when I see the morning glories.
 They’re indigo sun-stars, growing out of the corners of the soft, white cloth.
 I regret ruining them as I hand back the handkerchief with an off-key “thank you.”

 The train stops.
 My favorite seat is empty now.
 I switch seats and I look towards the man who gave me the handkerchief.
 His eyes are downcast as if he’s in mourning.
 Then he stands, giving his seat to a woman with a child that enters the train.
 I hear the rain tapping the glass.
 I close my eyes and lean my head against the window.
 I hear an old woman cough and someone sings, lost in their own world, and I’m lost in my own as well.

 “You might miss your stop.”

 I open my eyes, glancing at the station that speeds by through the window.
 I must’ve dozed off.
 Now, there’re only three stops before it’s my stop.
 How does time go by so fast?
 Then I turn to the person that spoke.
 The man with the morning glories handkerchief sits next to me and gives me a small smile.